kb064318/AsciiArt/README.md

 ## Project Description

 An app/program that will allow you to take a picture or select an existing image file, and convert the image into ascii characters.
-It should hopefully work across multiple platforms and with videos as well.
+It will work across multiple platforms and with videos as well.

 ## Meeting Times